OverlyDevoted/CarView/README.md

 This is a practice project for creating dynamic content.
 Creation of dynamic content is managed by JavaScript.
 Data for dynamic content is taken from a form which is filled up by the user.

-Client-side validation is mainly done through HTML tags `required`.

 ## Content

 Form includes inputs for car:
-- Brand,
+- Brand
-- Model,
+- Model
-- Engine type,
+- Engine type
-- Base price,
+- Base price
-- Mileage,
+- Mileage
-- Image source.
+- Image source

 Upon submitting form and passing validation requirements, a post for a car is generated with the appropriate data.
+Client-side validation is mainly done through HTML tags `required`.

 ## To-do